top of page

 Bde posns handed over to 8 Cdn Bde and Bde withdrawn into rest area based on PLUMETOT for rest and refitting after 35 days continuous action.
 2 LINCOLNS reverted to comd 9 Brit Inf Bde, 2 KSLI to 185 Inf Bde.

-"ON July 11th the battalion moved out of Caen up the D7 past Mathieu to a village a short distance away called Plumetot, where we had our first rest period since we landed 5 weeks before".
+"On July 11th the battalion moved out of Caen up the D7 past Mathieu to a village a short distance away called Plumetot, where we had our first rest period since we landed 5 weeks before".

 1st KOSB Veteran, Jeff Henderson